US bank regulator grilled over ‘toxic culture’ at agency

 “This is not a single incident,” added Scott.
 “This spans over a decade-plus of your leadership of the FDIC.”

-Democrats on the committee also critiqued Gruenberg’s leadership of the FDIC but stopped short of calling for his resignation — accusing their Republican colleagues of playing politics.
+Democrats on the committee also criticized Gruenberg’s leadership but stopped short of calling for his resignation — accusing Republicans of playing politics.

 “Chairman Gruenberg, the Republicans who have called today for your resignation are engaged in a purely political exercise,” Senator Elizabeth Warren said, accusing her colleagues of looking to replace Gruenberg with a Republican appointee.